-When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the Remote Keyless Entry (RKE) transmitter, or when using the passive entry feature.
+When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the Remote Keyless Entry (RKE) Key Fob, or when using the passive entry feature.
 This feature may be selected with or without the sound horn on lock feature selected.
 To make your selection, press the "Flash Lights with Lock" button on the touchscreen, until a check-mark appears next to setting, indicating that the setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.